Vancouver Canucks: 1982 Stanley Cup run

 The Canucks made their first significant playoff impact in the 1982 playoffs.
 In their previous five playoff appearances, the team had failed to win a single series.
 Though the Canucks finished three games under a .500 win percentage in the 1981–82 regular season, they began gaining momentum by finishing the campaign on a nine-game unbeaten streak.
 Meanwhile, Smyl emerged as the club's leader, replacing McCarthy as the captain after the latter was sidelined with an injury late in the season (he would retain that position for a team-record eight years).
-Continuing their success in the playoffs, the Canucks made the Stanley Cup Finals with a combined 11–2 record in series against the Calgary Flames, Los Angeles Kings, and Chicago Black Hawks.
-Despite having a losing regular-season record, Vancouver had a home-ice advantage in the first series, having finished second in the Smythe Division to the Edmonton Oilers.
+Continuing their success in the playoffs, the Canucks made the Stanley Cup Final with a combined 11–2 record in series against the Calgary Flames, Los Angeles Kings, and Chicago Black Hawks.
+Despite having a losing regular season record, Vancouver had a home-ice advantage in the first series, having finished second in the Smythe Division to the Edmonton Oilers.
 The Canucks also had a home-ice advantage during the second-round series against the Kings, who upset the Oilers in the first round.

-Late in Game 2 of the Conference Finals in Chicago, Vancouver Interim Head Coach Roger Neilson, frustrated with what he felt was the poor officiating in the game, placed a white towel on the end of a hockey stick and held it up in a gesture mocking surrender (waving the white flag).
+Late in game 2 of the conference finals in Chicago, Vancouver's interim head coach Roger Neilson, frustrated with what he felt was the poor officiating in the game, placed a white towel on the end of a hockey stick and held it up in a gesture mocking surrender (waving the white flag).
 The players on the Canucks' bench followed suit.
 When the series shifted to Vancouver for the next two games, the team's fans cheered them on by waving white towels above their heads.
 The habit stuck, becoming an original Canuck fan tradition now seen across the league and in other sports, known as "Towel Power."
-The Canucks proceeded to win the series in five games, making it to the Stanley Cup Finals for the first time in their history.
+The Canucks proceeded to win the series in five games, making it to the Stanley Cup Final for the first time in their history.